 i Significant cases

-In 2017, about 10 merger decisions were adopted by the BCA, which cleared the majority of the examined concentrations under the simplified procedure.13 Two cases are of particular significance, as in both cases the Competition College approved the transaction on condition of commitments, which is not a common practice of the BCA.
+In 2018, about 36 merger decisions were adopted by the BCA, which cleared the majority of the examined concentrations under the simplified procedure.18 Only one of the decisions involved commitments.
+This decision will be briefly discussed.

-Finally an interesting development concerns the lifting of certain conditions imposed on Kinepolis Group.
+In last year's chapter, the BCA decision lifting certain conditions imposed on Kinepolis Group was discussed.
 These conditions were imposed following the merger of two independent movie theatre companies forming Kinepolis in 1997.
 They required prior approval for any acquisition of another movie theatre even when notification thresholds were not met.
 The commitments even required Kinepolis to obtain prior approval for internal growth, leading to a raft of closures of movie theatres in order to replace them by others in other commercially more interesting geographic areas and to avoid the prior authorisation process for internal growth.
-Finally, a number commitments were also given relating to not concluding programming agreements with independent movie theatres, and not concluding exclusivity or priority deals between Kinepolis and its daughter, KFD, which is a movie distribution company.
+Finally, a number of commitments were also given relating to not concluding programming agreements with independent movie theatres, and not concluding exclusivity or priority deals between Kinepolis and its daughter, KFD, which is a movie distribution company.
 Following earlier attempts to lift the conditions between 2006 and 2010, Kinepolis filed a new request in 2017, resulting in a partial lifting of the conditions: as of 31 May 2019, Kinepolis will be allowed to grow internally without having to apply for prior approval.
 However, Kinepolis saw its potential to expand unchecked as of 31 May 2019 thwarted by two judgments rendered by the Brussels Market Court.
 First, on 28 February 2018,20 the 2018 BCA decision was annulled in as far as that decision lifted the requirement of prior approval by the BCA for Kinepolis' internal growth.
 Following that judgment, the BCA adopted a new decision on 26 April 2018 reconfirming the lifting of the prior approval condition for internal growth as from 26 April 2020.21 That decision was again annulled by the Brussels Market Court because the BMA was composed of the identical group of individuals that took the 2017 BCA decision.22

 ii Trends, developments and strategies